BNLNPPS/esi-shell/README.md

 ## esi-shell

-The goal of this project is to provide a stable containerized environment for reproducible simulation jobs levereging on the Geant4 and NVIDIA OptiX ray tracing capabilities.
+The goal of this project is to provide a stable containerized environment for reproducible simulation jobs leveraging on the Geant4 and NVIDIA OptiX ray tracing capabilities.

 ### Prerequisites

-Before starting, make sure you have the following prerequisites available and installed:
+Before starting, make sure you have the following prerequisites available and
+installed:

 * A CUDA-capable NVIDIA GPU
 * [Docker Engine](https://docs.docker.com/engine/install/)